-Aaron completed the NEA Arts Journalism Institute in Classical Music and Opera at Columbia University's Graduate School of Journalism.
+Aaron M. Green completed the NEA Arts Journalism Institute in Classical Music and Opera at Columbia University's Graduate School of Journalism.
 He graduated cum laude from Westminster Choir College of Rider University with a Bachelor of Arts in music degree, during which he studied vocal performance with world-renowned baritone Elem Eley.
 Aaron has additionally studied with Millicent Daugherty at Music/Arts Institute in Independence, Missouri.

 ThoughtCo is a premier reference site focusing on expert-created education content.

 We are one of the top-10 information sites in the world as rated by comScore, a leading Internet measurement company.